-Tips for first time home buyers to help buy first home
+Here are tips for first time home buyers to help buy first home.

 Buying your first home is both exciting and scary.
 Before realizing “The American Dream,” you’re going to need to do several things to get in position to buy first home.
 First, decide if you should buy.

 “Make sure buying is for you.
 Are rents cheap and homes costly in your city?
 Are you planning to move in the next year or two?
 Is your job looking iffy?
 If any of these apply, buying might not be a good move,” writes Morgan Brennan in Forbes Magazine.

 If rent is cheap, then continuing to rent can give you time to save even more money for a down payment on a home.
 The more you can put down when you buy first home, the lower your mortgage payment will be.

 Avoid Buying Then Selling a House too Soon

 Moving in a year or two means reselling the home.
 Selling a house just after you bought it, unless it is a hot housing market like the Washington D.C. region, is not a good idea.

 Any equity you have built up may be consumed by a real estate agent’s commission.